Alberth Elis: Loan to Brest and return to Bordeaux

 On 30 January 2023, Elis joined first division club Brest on loan until the end of the season, with an option to buy in favor of the French club.

 After his loan to Brest ended, he returned to Girondins de Bordeaux.
 On 24 February 2024, during a Ligue 2 game against En Avant Guingamp, Elis suffered a serious head injury and was induced into coma during four days.
 The injury marked an end to his season, and the likelihood of Elis needing to retire from professional football was a possibility.
 In August 2024, Bordeaux went into bankruptcy and was relegated into National 2, losing professional status thus ending Elis’ contract with the club.

-Return to Honduran football
+Return to football

 On 16 January 2025, Elis returned to his boyhood club Olimpia after more than eight years of playing abroad, signing a one-year contract.
 He would make his return to football and second debut with Olimpia the following 26 January, in a 2–0 home victory against Juticalpa, coming off the bench in the 70th minute in the place of Yustin Arboleda.
 Elis would once again put himself on the scoresheet on 26 July, where he scored against Lobos UPNFM in a 2–0 win, his first goal in almost two years since scoring for Bordeaux against USL Dunkerque on 19 December 2023.

-Return to European football

 On 16 August 2025, Elis would return to Portugal, signing with second-tier side CS Marítimo.
 He made his debut for the side on 31 August, coming off the bench in a 2–0 away win against Farense.
+On 2 February 2026, his contract with Marítimo was terminated by mutual agreement.

+On 1 June 2026, returned to Honduras once again to sign with Marathón.